Key Numbers — EyeFACE Institute (Dr. Gill, 2026)

 Does Surgeon Training Affect the Price?

-- ✦ASOPRS fellowship-trained oculofacial surgeons complete dedicated subspecialty training in eyelid anatomy, eye-surface protection, eyelid position, and orbital support
+- ✦ASOPRS fellowship-trained oculofacial surgeons complete dedicated subspecialty training in eyelid anatomy that general plastic surgery residency does not provide

-- ✦OHIP-covered functional eyelid surgery (ptosis repair, ectropion/entropion) is most often handled by oculofacial specialists because the work is both visual and structural
+- ✦OHIP-covered functional eyelid surgery (ptosis repair, ectropion/entropion) is performed almost exclusively by oculofacial specialists — not general plastic surgeons

 Financing Options